 Visiting Our Patients

-We understand that having loved ones nearby during a hospital stay is important and can provide practical and emotional support.
-This section provides details of any guidelines, and specific requirements or restrictions in place to ensure the safety and well-being of our patients and visitors.
+This section provides details of our visiting guidelines and specific requirements in place to ensure the safety and well-being of our patients and visitors.
 We are committed to maintaining a welcoming environment while prioritising the health of all individuals within our care.

-Our hospital site pages also have helpful information about getting to our hopsital sites, parking, places to eat, drink and shop, and information and visiting times for specific wards:
+Our hospital site pages also have helpful information about getting to our hospital sites, parking, places to eat, drink and shop, and information and visiting times for specific wards:

 Visiting Inpatients, or Overnight Patients